AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

   * **Feed name**: Required column.
 Displays the feed name.
 Jobs created by the same feed have the same feed name.
   * **Feed ID**: Displays the Feed ID, a unique identifier.
 Jobs created by the same feed have the same Feed ID.
-  * **Report suite**: The report suite the job references data from.
+  * **Report suite**: The report suite that the job references data from.
   * **Report suite ID**: The report suite's unique identifier.
   * **Interval**: The interval of the feed.
   * **Destination type**: The destination type of the feed.
   * **Destination**: The destination of the feed.
   * **Owner**: The owner of the feed.
   * **Status**: The status of the feed.
-    * Waiting for data: The job is operational and data for the reporting window is being collected.
+    * **Waiting for data**: The job is operational and data for the reporting window is being collected.
-    * Processing: The job is creating the data files and preparing to send them.
+    * **Processing**: The job is creating the data files and preparing to send them.
-    * Completed: The job completed without any issues.
+    * **Completed**: The job completed without any issues.
-    * Failed: The job did not complete.
+    * **Failed**: The job did not complete.
 See [Troubleshoot data feeds](troubleshooting.md) to help determine the cause of failure.
-    * Waiting for Export: The data for the reporting window has not yet been fully processed.
+    * **Waiting for Export**: The data for the reporting window has not yet been fully processed.
-    * No data: There is no data in the report suite for the requested reporting window.
+    * **No data**: There is no data in the report suite for the requested reporting window.
   * **Last modified**: The time the feed was last modified.
   * **Start date**: The time the job started.
-Date and time is shown in the report suite's time zone with GMT offset.
+Date and time are shown in the report suite's time zone with GMT offset.
 Daily feeds typically start near midnight in the report suite's time zone.
   * **End date**: The time the job ended.
-Date and time is shown in the report suite's time zone with GMT offset.
+Date and time are shown in the report suite's time zone with GMT offset.

 ## View job history for a data feed